ZeeChono/GradientCodeReadDocs/docs/source/cluster_setup.rst

       mpirun -np 1 python3 hello_world.py

-If no error is reported, this should ensure that you have all the required packages ready for the project.
+If no error is reported, you have all the required packages ready for the project.

 Step 7: Enable the Communication Among Instances
 ------------------------------------------------
-Similarly to what we have done in step 2, we are going to setup **~/.ssh** for each instance.
-We need to copy our .pem key file to each instance by calling the following command on your local PC:
+Similarly to what we have done in step 2, we are going to setup **~/.ssh** for the master instance.
+We need to copy our .pem key file to the master instance by calling the following command on your local PC:

    .. code-block::

-      scp ~/.ssh/<your key>.pem master:~/.ssh
+      scp [path to your key].pem master:~/.ssh
-      scp ~/.ssh/<your key>.pem w1:~/.ssh
-      scp ~/.ssh/<your key>.pem w2:~/.ssh

-   If you have more worker nodes, please go on

-Then ssh into your instances, and create a similar config file under the .ssh folder, here is an example of my master node .ssh/config file:
+Then ssh into your master node, and create a similar config file under the .ssh folder, here is an example of my master node .ssh/config file:

    .. code-block::